ProjectMOSAIC/mosaic/cran-comments.md

 * change guide = FALSE to guide = 'none' to avoid deprecation message from ggplot2

 * change calls to expect_doppelganger to avoid deprecated path argument

+It is being submitted in tandem with the mosaicCore package.